john-science/mazelib/docs/API.md

 ## How to Solve a Maze

-Again, the simplest example is:
+Again, let's look at the simplest example:

     m.solver = WallFollower()
     m.generate_entrances()
     m.solve()

-Now, let's look at what we did.

 The `WallFollower` algorithm was choosen to solve the maze.
 But first, entrances to the maze had to be randomly generated using the helper method `generate_entrances()`.
-Of course, if you prefer, you can manually set the entrances using:
+If you prefer, you can manually set the entrances using:

     m.start = (1, 1)
     m.end = (5, 5)